 In light of increased risks, regulations, and restrictions associated with the ongoing global pandemic, many individuals are experiencing high amounts of stress.
 Stress can have detrimental effects on your overall wellbeing, including your oral health.

 If your mouth is not at its healthiest, your smile may not be looking its best.
-Brighter Smile Family Dentistry and Orthodontics, a dental practice in Sterling, VA, outlines three stress-related oral behaviors that could cause cosmetic damage to your smile.
+Brighter Smile Family Dentistry and Orthodontics outlines stress-related oral behaviors that could cause cosmetic damage to your smile.

 3 Oral Habits That Can Harm Your Smile

 Stress can negatively impact your sleep patterns.
 If you wake up feeling groggy, you may turn to a cup of coffee or tea for a caffeine boost to power you through your day.

 Tea and coffee get their dark color from tannins which can absorb into tooth enamel over time, leaving stains on the surface of your teeth.
 This tooth discoloration cannot be removed with typical oral hygiene regimens.